Ren0k/Project-Atmospheric-Drag/README.md

 ## Introduction

-Now that we have a proper understanding of how things work in KSP, lets give a high level overview of the different scripts.
+Now that we have a proper understanding of how things work in KSP, lets go over a few scripts or structures that require further explanation.
 I am not going to explain every part in detail, instead there are notes added to every script that will help you understand.
-Some sections require further explaining, starting with splines.

-#  Cubic Hermite Interpolator
+##  Cubic Hermite Interpolator

 The splines used for the Cd/Cl transformations are of of the [cubic hermite type](https://en.wikipedia.org/wiki/Cubic_Hermite_spline).